TOTAL REQUIRED HOURS TO SIT FOR THE EXAM: 120 semester or 180 quarter

 Other important information: Staff cannot determine if courses taken meet education requirements via telephone conversation, fax or email.
 CPA Board staff determines eligibility by conducting an official evaluation which includes submitting an application, transcripts, and other required documents and paying the required fee.

-Applicants sitting for the exam must have completed 120 semester or 160 quarter hours from an accredited college or university, unless one is using the provisions of the unaccredited institutions rule, as explained below.
-The accounting education program must include 24 semester or 36 quarter hours of upper division accounting to include coverage of taxation, auditing, cost/managerial, financial, and accounting information systems.
+Applicants sitting for the exam must have completed 120 semester or 180 quarter hours from an accredited college or university, unless one is using the provisions of the unaccredited institutions rule, as explained below.
+The accounting education program must include 24 semester or 36 quarter hours of upper division accounting to include coverage of taxation, auditing, cost/managerial, and financial.
 The business education program must include 24 semester hours of upper division general business courses with some exceptions.
 One microeconomics, one macroeconomics, one statistics, one business law, and one introduction to computers course may be lower division.
-As part of the general business hours, applicants are required to have a total of three semester hours or four quarter hours of business law courses, which must cover contracts, torts, and the Uniform Commercial Code.
+As part of the general business hours, applicants are required to have a total of three semester hours or four quarter hours of business law courses.
 Excess upper division accounting courses may be used to meet the general business requirement, but not the business law requirement.
 However, elementary accounting classes are never acceptable for credit.
 Neither are courses for non-accounting majors and any MBA courses that are equivalent to elementary accounting.

 Applicants who were accepted to sit for (not necessarily passed) the AICPA Uniform CPA Examination in 1983 or earlier may use the “old rule” educational requirements.
 Applicants who use the “old rule” requirements will need to demonstrate one year of public or governmental accounting experience under the supervision of a CPA or 30 semester hours of graduate school, to include 12 semester hours accounting and 15 semester hours of general business before they can become licensed.
 The “old rule” requires a bachelor’s degree from an accredited college or university, unless one is using the provisions of the unaccredited institutions rule as explained below.
 The education program must include 18 semester hours of accounting courses, which are above the elementary level, and 27 semester hours of business courses.